 The AI4Cities project is using AI to make Europe's cities more sustainable.
-Helsinki, Amsterdam, Copenhagen, Paris Region, Stavanger and Tallinn are going through a Pre-Commercial Procurement (PCP) to find solutions to make their mobility and energy domains more carbon neutral.
-They are currently in Phase 2 of the project.
-For the next four months, 10 suppliers working on Energy solutions and 10 working on Mobility solutions will be developing the first prototypes of the designs created in the first stage of the project.
+Helsinki, Amsterdam, Copenhagen, Greater Paris, Stavanger and Tallinn are going through a Pre-Commercial Procurement (PCP) to find solutions to make their mobility and energy domains more carbon neutral.
+They are currently in Phase 3 of the project.
+In May and June, 4 suppliers working on Energy solutions and 3 working on Mobility solutions will start testing their prototypes in the Ai4Cities project cities.
+We are very excited to see some concrete results!

 Amsterdam aims to be climate neutral by 2050.
 To achieve that it will work to reduce its greenhouse gas emissions by 55% from 1990 levels in 2030 and by 95% by 2050.
 In 2019 the city presented the Amsterdam Climate Accord outlining how it wants to achieve these goals.

 Copenhagen is a global frontrunner in sustainable urban development, aiming to become the first carbon neutral capital in the world by 2025.
 Moreover, it wants to show that the reduction of carbon emissions can be combined with growth, development and increased quality of life.

 Helsinki aims to be a leading player in the transition to a low carbon economy.
 Its goal is to be carbon neutral by 2035, which means it has to reduce greenhouse gas emissions by at least 80% from 1990 levels.

 The city of Paris began its journey to climate neutrality long before the 2015 Paris Agreement became the most important symbol of the urgency of international climate action.
 In 2007 the city adopted its own Plan Climat, which set out to cut greenhouse gas emissions by 25% between 2004 and 2020 and by 75% between 2004 and 2050.